Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sensitive data: Personal emails can contain important information such as bank accounts, passwords, and financial documents.

-The consequences of having your Gmail credentials stolen include losing access to your account: You could be locked out of your account and unable to access your emails, documents, or other important information.
+The consequences of having your Gmail credentials stolen are that you lose access to your account: You may be locked out of your account and unable to access your emails, documents, or other important information.

 Personal Information Leakage: Sensitive data in emails, such as financial information, contact information, and confidential documents, can be exploited to commit fraud or other attacks.